ghi-electronics/Documentation/hardware/sitcore/sbc.md

 ![FEZ Feather](images/fez-feather.png)

-The Adafruit Feather form factor boards are made to be stackable and have built in support for LiPo batteries, including a charging circuit.
-We've watched this form factor quickly gaining popularity, so we decided to make a Feather board of our own.
-If your project needs to run off of a battery, this board makes it quick and easy to get started.
+The Adafruit Feather form factor boards are made to be stackable and have built-in support for 3.7V LiPo batteries with a charging circuit.
 The **FEZ Feather** provides both through hole pads and castellated edges making it both breadboard friendly and easy to build into products.

 >[!Caution]
 >Lithium Polymoer(Li-Po) batteries are significantly more volatile than other rechargable batteries.
 Make sure you have an understand of how to properly charge and use them before connecting to the FEZ Feather.
 Never attempt to charge a damaged or swollen battery.
 Never leave battery charging unattended.
 Improper use could result in fire.